On the brink of burnout this CA quit her thriving corporate career & built a business focussed on wellness

 - We upgraded the rooms and introduced automated systems.

 - In 2019 I published my book ‘Financially Fit and Wealthy’.
-This certainly helped us to grow the companies and client base.
+This certainly helped us to grow the company and client base.

 - Significant growth in revenue and occupancy rate at the guesthouse enabled us to make more upgrades to the rooms.